CP1404/Practicals/prac_09/README.md

 5. Write some test code in a file called `silver_service_taxi_test.py` to see that your `SilverServiceTaxi` calculates fares correctly.
+   Use `assert` tests to ensure that your code does what it is supposed to.
    For an 18 km trip in a `SilverServiceTaxi` with fanciness of 2, the fare should be $48.78 (yikes!)

 ## Pause and reflect